AI dental receptionist · Australia & NZ

 Dental reception is recall, hygiene and emergency — not just bookings

-• Hygiene recalls drive 30–45% of chair revenue in a mature practice.
-A receptionist who can't run recall outbound is a 30% revenue leak.
+• Hygiene recalls drive a significant share of chair revenue in a mature practice.
+A receptionist who can't run recall outbound is a real revenue leak — we quantify it against your own recall list in the diagnostic.

 • New-patient enquiries close at 3–4× the rate of returning-patient calls — but most practices send them to voicemail after 5pm and on weekends.